swissi2000/Centroid-ProbeApp/docs/FixHeight.md

 #### 6) Measure Button
 Press the **Measure** Button to measure the Tool Height Offset of that tool annd add it to the CNC12 Tool Offset Library.
-After the **Measure** button has been pressed, the ProbeApp will close and give control to CNC12 to execute the Tool Touch Off cycle.
+After the **Measure** button has been pressed, the ProbeApp will close and give control to CNC12.
+Press the Cycle Start button to execute the Tool Touch Off cycle.

-If the **Return** checkbox was checked (see 11) for more information about the Return function), the Tool Offset Library Manager will open again and show the measured Tool Height Offsetand allows for more tools to be measured.
+If the **Return** checkbox was checked (see 11) for more information about the Return function), the Tool Offset Library Manager will open again and show the measured Tool Height Offset and allows for more tools to be measured.
 If the **Return** checkbox was not checked, the Tool Offset Library Manager will not reopen and the job file will continue if the ProbeApp was started from a running job or otherwise just return to CNC12.

 #### 7) Touch Probe
 If a system has a configured Touch Probe, it will be highlighted with a green background and the **Tool Info** column will mark it as the Touch Probe and does also list the Input number the Touch Probe is connected to.